A high caliber Investment Professional with an experience amounting over 30 years, majorly across various facets of Investment.

 E-waste presents significant challenges, while at the same time represents lucrative opportunities, for those who can offer economically viable and safe solutions.

 “Electronic waste, "e-waste" or "Waste Electrical and Electronic Equipment" ("WEEE") is a waste type consisting of any broken or unwanted electrical or electronic appliance.

 The economic value proposition is very compelling.

-It has been estimated that 1 tonne of scrap from discarded computers contains more gold than can be produced from 17 tonnes of gold ore.
+It has been estimated that 1 ton of scrap from discarded computers contains more gold than can be produced from 17 tons of gold ore.
 A cell phone may contain 10 times higher gold content than gold ore.

 World Trends in E-waste generation

 As emerging nations and developing countries experience significant economic growth and increased purchasing power; rising incomes and western-style consumption patterns will lead to increased overall waste generation, particularly e-waste generation, in urban centers.
 Such patterns have already been witnessed in Asia’s cities.

 It is estimated that per capita, Hong Kong produces 4-5 kg per day of waste, more than New York residents, while in Indian cities, per capita is 1 kg per day and in rural areas it is approximately per capita 0.5 kg per day.

 However, the problem is on the rise.
 The projected growth for the e-waste generation for India is about 34% year on year.

 The Middle East in general, is not far behind and consumption patterns in GCC states, in particular, closely mirror those of North America and Europe.